Blog-Post Content

 the same as the other cities - proved no reason to worry as within half an hour

-of departing I was in the surrounding open countryside heading for Stanberger See (Lake Stanberger ).
+of departing I was in the surrounding open countryside heading for Stanberger See (Lake Stanberger Germany

 A crystal clear-water lake.
 Along its length were several rest areas